Computer-Vision-in-the-Wild/UniCL-OpenCLIP/README.md

 You can customize your dataset by adding new templates and label names to `datasets/prompts.py` and specify your customized dataset name by `--val_dataset <your dataset name>`.

-To only evaluate but not to train, do can just ignore adding `--train-data`.
+To only evaluate but not to train, you can just ignore adding `--train-data`.

 Right now, this repo does not support adding external knowledge ([K-lite](https://github.com/Computer-Vision-in-the-Wild/klite)), and not support multi-label dataset `voc-2007-classification`.
 We are working on these!